GSK banks on better R&D returns in tough times

 The strategy also involves divesting certain non-core assets, such as some consumer healthcare lines, and returning cash to shareholders.

-A clutch of non-core over-the-counter (OTC) brands were sold to Prestige Brands Holdings in December -- triggering a 5 pence supplemental dividend on top of an ordinary payout of 70 pence -- and Witty said he hoped to sell the rest of the OTC businesses earmarked for disposal in the first half of 2012.
+A clutch of non-core over-the-counter (OTC) brands were sold to Prestige Brands Holdings (PBH.N) in December -- triggering a 5 pence supplemental dividend on top of an ordinary payout of 70 pence -- and Witty said he hoped to sell the rest of the OTC businesses earmarked for disposal in the first half of this year.

 (Editing by Kate Kelland and David Holmes)